Get Fair Alimony in Wisconsin

-Typically this alimony order occurs during longer divorce trials as a way for a lesser earning spouse to have financial assistance while the divorce is pending.
+Typically this alimony order occurs during longer divorce trials as a way for a lesser-earning spouse to have financial assistance while the divorce is pending.
 Once the divorce is complete, a different type of alimony will usually be ordered.

 As the title suggests, permanent alimony is alimony paid indefinitely.
-The only events that would stop permanent alimony from having to be paid is if one of the two spouses dies, or if the recipient ends up remarrying.
+The only events that would stop permanent alimony from having to be paid are if one of the two spouses dies, or if the recipient ends up remarrying.
 Although rare, there may be instances where the recipient is still entitled to payment despite remarriage.

 Even though this form of alimony is permanent, it doesn’t mean that the amount paid is permanent.
 That can still fluctuate up and down based on changes of circumstances for the payer or recipient.